metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_filter_v1alpha2_manifest.md

 - `use_kubelet` (Boolean) This is an optional feature flag to get metadata information from kubeletinstead of calling Kube Server API to enhance the log.This could mitigate the Kube API heavy traffic issue for large cluster.

+<a id="nestedatt--spec--filters--log_to_metrics"></a>
+### Nested Schema for `spec.filters.log_to_metrics`

+Optional:

+- `add_label` (List of String) Add a custom label NAME and set the value to the value of KEY
+- `alias` (String) Alias for the plugin
+- `bucket` (List of String) Defines a bucket for histogram
+- `discard_logs` (Boolean) Flag that defines if logs should be discarded after processing.
+This appliesfor all logs, no matter if they have emitted metrics or not.
+- `emitter_mem_buf_limit` (String) set a buffer limit to restrict memory usage of metrics emitter
+- `emitter_name` (String) Name of the emitter (advanced users)
+- `exclude` (List of String) Optional filter for records in which the content of KEY does not matches the regular expression.Value Format: FIELD REGEX
+- `kubernetes_mode` (Boolean) If enabled, it will automatically put pod_id, pod_name, namespace_name, docker_id and container_nameinto the metric as labels.
+This option is intended to be used in combination with the kubernetes filter plugin.
+- `label_field` (List of String) Includes a record field as label dimension in the metric.
+- `metric_description` (String) Sets a help text for the metric.
+- `metric_mode` (String) Defines the mode for the metric.
+Valid values are [counter, gauge or histogram]
+- `metric_name` (String) Sets the name of the metric.
+- `metric_namespace` (String) Namespace of the metric
+- `metric_subsystem` (String) Sets a sub-system for the metric.
+- `regex` (List of String) Optional filter for records in which the content of KEY matches the regular expression.Value Format: FIELD REGEX
+- `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
+If set to false fluent-bit will try indefinetly.
+If set to any integer N>0 it will try at most N+1 times.
+Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
+If this property is not defined fluent-bit will use the default value: 1.
+- `tag` (String) Defines the tag for the generated metrics record
+- `value_field` (String) Specify the record field that holds a numerical value

 <a id="nestedatt--spec--filters--lua"></a>
 ### Nested Schema for `spec.filters.lua`